Symantec/Dominator/user-guide/making-images.md

 imagetool -imageServerHostname=imageserver.my.domain show sparse.0
 ```

+### My image looks good.
+I'm ready to push it
+All you need to do is decide which machine(s) you want to push the new image to
+and edit the MDB (Machine Data Base) records for those machines.
+For each
+machine record, you need to create/update the *RequiredImage* field with the
+name of your new image (`sparse.0` in this example).
+Shortly afterwards the
+**[Dominator](../cmd/dominator/README.md)** will pick up the updated MDB data
+and will push the new image to the appropriate machines.
+If machines are down,
+they will be automatically updated once they are back online.
+Your work is done.

 ### I changed my mind.
 I want to restart a service
 Imagine that your *sparse* image has the SSH daemon configuration file:
 `/etc/ssh/sshd.conf` and you want to restart sshd if the file changes.
 You will